ewwink/python27-centos6/README.md

 # Python 2.7 RPM built for RHEL/Centos 6.x

 **Description**:  RHEL 6.x comes with Python 2.6 installed.
-This project contains a SPEC file for building an RPM that compiles Python 2.7 and installs pip and virtualenv.
+This project contains Python RPM Package and a SPEC file for building an RPM that compiles Python 2.7 and installs pip and virtualenv.

 ## Dependencies